ClementNerma/LRVM/docs/Tutorial.md

     halt
 ```

 Now, let's choose the labels' order.
 In fact, we don't have much choice: `main:` is the entrypoint of our program, and as the CPU always starts reading instructions at address `0x00000000`, we need to put it first.
-Or we can put it at another place and write a `jmpa` instruction at the very beginning, but there's no point to do this here.
+Or we can put it at another place and write a `jp` instruction at the very beginning, but there's no point to do this here.

 This gives us the following, final program: